 The Safety & Risk service offers subscribing districts consultative regulatory compliance assistance through the Safety and Risk Management (base) service.
-The shared Safety and Risk Coordinator serves in an advisory/ facilitating capacity to provide regulatory updates, guidance and assistance with district activities in complying with state and federal regulations governing the health and safety of their students and employees.
+The shared Safety and Risk Coordinator serves in an advisory/facilitating capacity to provide regulatory updates, guidance and assistance with district activities in complying with state and federal regulations governing the health and safety of their students and employees.

 The service reviews district safety plans and helps guide and facilitate district updates of plans, policies and protocols, and as requested, assists districts with facilitation of annually required employee trainings to minimize instances of accidents and injury, and safeguard or improve the educational environment.
-The service also provides general reviews, recommendations, instruction and inspection/assessment as applicable, safety file auditing, assistance during reviews conducted by regulatory agencies, facilitation of trainings and assistance with third-party engagements in safety and security as requested and researches and provides advisories/guidance on compliance for new regulatory legislation that impacts the school/work environment in regards to health and safety.
+The service also provides general reviews, recommendations, instruction and inspection/assessment as applicable, safety file auditing, fire safety inspections, assistance during regulatory compliance inspections, facilitation of trainings and assistance with third-party engagements in safety and security as requested.
+The service also can provide advisories/guidance on compliance for new regulatory legislation that impacts the school/work environment in regards to health and safety.
 Services that require external support or an enhanced level of service that are not covered by the base are subject to additional costs.
 Program is purchased through a base fee (612.010) and RWADA fee (612.000).